ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 Interestingly, her T's are sometimes written quite differently.
 See for example, the way "to" is written in the entries for John and James Caveny vs. those for J. T. Miller and Emily herself.
 These very different looking T's appear to all be written by Emily given other matches that can be verified, including most obviously, the capital J's which all begin in the center with an extra initial loop.

 Jonas died on 14 October 1885 after a brief illness.
 Whether Emily worked in the store prior to Jonas' death, by 1892, she lists herself as clerk in the state census.

-And here we get a small glimpse of Emily's interests around that time:
+A small glimpse of Emily's interests around that time:

 {{% fig "mills-emily-arthurs-home-magazine" "500" /%}}

-And Emily acted as nurse at the end of her mother's life:
+Emily acted as nurse at the end of her mother's life:

 {{% fig "1895-12-31-daily-news-p1" "800" /%}}